Last updated: March 6th, 2018

 Some of the most common misrepresentations on an insurance policy are not disclosing health history, hiding tobacco usage, drug usage, or dangerous hobbies, like SCUBA diving.
 If you misrepresented any of these categories, then the insurance company may have legitimate grounds for not paying your family the face value of the plan.

 Every insurance plan is going to have a contestability period, but not every plan is the same.
 There are several other factors you will need to compare to find the right plan.
 Some of the factors that you’ll need to decide on is what type of policy you’re going to buy, how much coverage you need, any riders you’re going to add, and which company has the lowest rates.

 Don’t let the contestability period scare you.
 As long as you’re honest with the insurance company, and you don’t lie or hide any information, your family will get the coverage they deserve.

 As independent insurance agents we have the ability to offer many different plans from a diverse list of companies.
 This allows you to find an option that has a friendly contestability period that benefits your needs.

 Getting Cheaper Life Insurance

-Another way to save money is to improve your health.
-The company is going to require you take a medical exam.
-The results of the exam are going to impact how you pay every month.
-During the medical exam, the company is going to look at your basic vitals, like your heart rates, your blood pressure, your weight, and they will also take a blood sample and a urine sample.
-All of these are going to determine how much you pay every month.
+Living a healthy lifestyle will also keep your life insurance premiums low.
+Most companies list a medical exam as part of the underwriting.
+During the medical exam, the nurse will take your basic vitals, like your heart rates, your blood pressure, your weight, a blood sample and a urine sample.
+All of these are going to determine your monthly premium.
 Getting in better shape will help you better results from the insurance company.

 Call us today for a quote at 1-888-552-6159.